 Contemporary Identity Questions

-This ongoing debate brings up deeper questions about both countries’ national identity.
+This ongoing flag debate brings up deeper questions about both countries’ national identity.
 The core issues are:

 Point of View | Arguments |